Alexander McCall Smith: Early life

-Alexander McCall Smith was born in 1948 in Bulawayo in the British colony of Southern Rhodesia (present-day Zimbabwe), to British parents.
+Rodney Alexander Alasdair McCall Smith was born in 1948 in Bulawayo in the British colony of Southern Rhodesia (present-day Zimbabwe), to British parents.
 He was the only son, having three elder sisters.
 His father worked as a public prosecutor in Bulawayo.
-McCall Smith's paternal grandfather was the medical doctor and New Zealand community leader George Marshall McCall Smith, born at Nairn in Scotland.
 McCall Smith was educated at the Christian Brothers College in Bulawayo before moving to Scotland at age 17 to study law at the University of Edinburgh, where he earned his LLB and PhD degrees.
 He soon taught at Queen's University Belfast, and while teaching there he entered a literary competition: one a children's book and the other a novel for adults.
 He won in the children's category.

+McCall Smith's paternal grandfather, George Marshall McCall Smith, born in Nairn, abandoned his wife and four children in Scotland and ran off with one of his patients to New Zealand in 1914.
+They settled in Rawene where he became the medical doctor and a community leader.

 Professional career

-He returned to southern Africa in 1981 to help co-found the law school and teach law at the University of Botswana.
+McCall Smith returned to southern Africa in 1981 to help co-found the law school and teach law at the University of Botswana.
 While there, he co-wrote The Criminal Law of Botswana (1992).

 He was Professor of Medical Law at the University of Edinburgh and is now Emeritus Professor at its School of Law.
 He retains a further involvement with the university in relation to the James Tait Black Memorial Prize.